syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Customizing-the-Appearances-of-the-Selection-handles.md

 # Customizing the appearances of the selection handles

-The Diagram control provides an option to customize the selection handles of the nodes or connectors to change the appearance of the handles in the application side by using the Synfusion.Windows.Forms.Diagram.View.CustomHandleRenderer property.
+The Diagram control provides an option to customize the selection handles of the nodes or connectors to change the appearance of the handles in the application side by using the Syncfusion.Windows.Forms.Diagram.View.CustomHandleRenderer property.

 ### Customizing the UserHandleRenderer class